- 2

 Most impressively, it’s packed with omega-7, a rare fatty acid which is linked to immunity, metabolism and heart health.

-Our sea buckthorn powder is also high in beta-carotene, which gives it that fabulous orange color.
+Our sea buckthorn powder is also high in beta-carotene, which gives it that fabulous orange colour.
 As well as acting as a pigment, beta-carotene is converted into vitamin A (retinol) by our bodies, and used to look after our eye health.

 And what better way to include these nutrients in your routine than via a delicious sea buckthorn dessert?